Skip to main content

 The Two Competing Systems

-The central challenge arises when the demolition crew is on site too often. keeps the switched on.
+The central challenge arises when the demolition crew is on site too often.
+Chronic stress keeps the catabolic state switched on.
 This means your body is in a continuous state of breakdown.
 The signals sent by cortisol can directly interfere with the work of your anabolic hormones.

 Imagine your highly skilled construction crew (testosterone) trying to build a new structure while the demolition crew (cortisol) is simultaneously taking it apart brick by brick.
 The net result is inefficiency, frustration, and a lack of progress.
 This is what can happen inside your body when high stress levels persist alongside your TRT protocol.
 The constructive signals of testosterone are being actively undermined by the deconstructive signals of cortisol.